What are the Benefits of Change Management for Your Projects?

 It is essential not to fall victim to the ‘curse of false knowledge’ by assuming everyone will understand why the change is being made as much as you and your team do.

-Before announcing any changes, prepare a written statement outlining why the change is being made, the benefits of the change, and the roadmap to your new destination.
+Prepare a written statement outlining why the change is being made, the benefits of the change, and the roadmap to your new destination.

 Encourage feedback where possible, for example, through workshops or an online tool.